Jesika Pabello is a computer science major, with minors in psychology and esports industry professions, from Chicago, IL

 How have you benefited by attending class regularly?

-By attending class regularly, I benefit with a better understanding of the material taught.
+By attending class regularly, I’ve gained a better understanding of the material taught.
 There was one time I didn't go to my math class because I wasn't feeling well.
 I had someone send me the notes to that class, and looking at the notes that person took, I couldn't understand it.
 When I went to recitation for that class the next day, I was able to understand the material more.
 If I had gone to class that day, I know I would have understood the notes sent to me.

 Where is your favorite spot on campus or in the community?
 Why are you drawn to it?

 Find what is right for you and what you want.
 People will give you advice and tell you things, and you can listen to them and take what they say into account.
 The big thing you want to remember is that you're the one going to college, not them.
-You're going to be the one experiencing all the different things that college has to offer.
+You're going to be the one experiencing all the different things college has to offer.

 What do you do to relax or recharge?